 We know something transpired between Oduduwa and Obatala, but some of this story has been lost to history.
 According to some narratives, there was a fight between the two, and Obatala won the struggle.
 His victory resulted in the assassination of his adversary Oduduwa and his resumption of reign.
 Even though Obatala fought with Oduduwa, he is generally viewed as a benevolent divinity.

 Obatala and Oduduwa’s Conflict

-In an alternate creation tale, when Obatala fell asleep due to inebriation.
-Oduduwa took on the task of making people where Obatala had left off.
+In an alternate creation tale, when Obatala fell asleep due to inebriation, Oduduwa took on the task of making people where Obatala had left off.
 Other legends state that Oduduwa modified various parts of the primordial earth while his brother was away.
-The Supreme God, Olodumare, appreciated the value of these deeds and bestowed special accolades to Oduduwa.
+The Supreme God, Olodumare, appreciated the value of these deeds and bestowed special accolades on Oduduwa.